Nickhil-Sethi/clay-code-challenge/README.md

 1. The diff API needs to be available nearly all the time.
 2. Moderate delays in accuracy of the data are tolerable.

-3. The Twitter API has rate limits we can't get around.
-4. Demand for diffs is 'bursty' i.e. we experience sudden spikes in traffic asking for the same query.
+What other behavior can we expect at scale?
+Twitter itself deals with highly 'bursty' reads, e.g. a celebrity tweets something controversial and suddenly demand spikes to read their profile.
+I imagine we would deal with this ourselves.

+Here are some strategies I'd take when scaling this system:

 #### Break out reading from writing

-The API server needs to be available, but AWS reserves the right to terminate any EC2 instance at any time, for any reason.
-On top of that, Golang's garbage collector can take out a server for a couple seconds, or a hard disk can fail, etc.
+The API server needs to be available nearly 24/7, so we need to have more than one EC2 instance sitting behind a load balancer.
+AWS reserves the right to terminate any EC2 instance at any time, for any reason.
+On top of that, Golang's garbage collector can take out a server for a couple seconds, or a hard disk can fail, or an entire availability zone can go down (if unlikely, it happens).

-Thus we need to have more than one application server sitting behind a load balancer; however, this requires us to break out the monitor loop into it's own service, otherwise we have a large number of unnecessary workers polling the same data.
+However, this requires us to break out the monitor loop into it's own worker pool -- otherwise we have a large number of unnecessary workers polling the same data.

+In other words, we break out the system that reads the data from the system that writes the data -- a very common pattern.
+This is often done at the database level as well, i.e. one database that receives writes only and one database that receives reads.

+As mentioned earlier, a nice side-effect of this stategy is improved ability to serve bursty reads i.e. a spike in demand for one user's data.
+The read pipeline can handle bursty data more effecitvely; the read-only database can cache frequently accessed data more effectively than it would if it had to handle both reads and writes.

-### Deleting old data
+#### Deleting old data

 Postgres databases I've worked with tend to have performance issues when dealing with tables of about `1 billion` or more rows.
 At that point, we'd start to think about a partition schema.